|

 You can download files (or have them e mailed to you) immediately after processing your order.

 All files have a 30 day unconditional money back guarantee.
-If you are not satisfied with the file for any reason, just let us know and your credit charge will be refunded in full (there is no shipping/handling on files).
+If you are not satisfied with the file for any reason, just let us know and your credit charge will be refunded in full (there is no shipping/handling for downloads).

-All the information is in PDF format and can be viewed/printed with Adobe Acrobat' free reader (download).
+All the information is in PDF format and can be viewed/printed with the Adobe Acrobat free reader.

-Microsoft Word is required to use the editable version of the instructions.
-Microsoft excel and some idea of how to use it are required to use the editable version of the data entry spreadsheets.
+Microsoft Word or google docs is required to use the editable version of the instructions.
+Microsoft excel or google sheets and some idea of how to use it are required to use the editable version of the data entry spreadsheets.

 At present there isn't any interpretation of the examples.

 If we'd found it at the start of our water testing program, it would have saved us thousands of dollars of time.
-Please let us know if you've found it highly useful, incomprehensible, or whatever, using our Feedback page.
+Please Email us if you've found it highly useful, incomprehensible, or have other thoughts to share.

 In order to get:

-A lightweight styrofoam incubator.
+Hovabator 1602n incubator weight 4lbs 7.5 x18 x18 $33.95; A lightweight Styrofoam incubator.
 It has it's own adjustable thermostat and provision for humidifying the interior, which can help keep petri dishes from drying out in arid conditions.

 Use Coliscan® Easygel®.